Best Golf Balls 2022: How to Choose the Best Golf Ball for Your Game

 The Bridgestone e6 has been one of my go-to balls for years.
 It hits that sweet spot of being affordable, playable for the better golfer, and not being lumped into the “cheap golf balls” category like the Noodle above.

-A dozen costs about $22, so it’s a really good option if you want to stock up on a good ball that won’t break the bank.
+A dozen costs about $25, so it’s a really good option if you want to stock up on a good ball that won’t break the bank.

-Like many balls in this mid-range it promotes long distance and soft feel.
-In practice, it’s not quite as soft as it might make you think with it’s marketing, but it’s still very good – and I’ve found it to help me keep my slice in check as well.
+Like many balls in this mid-range it promotes long-distance and soft feel.
+In practice, it’s not quite as soft as it might make you think with its marketing, but it’s still very good – and I’ve found it to help me keep my slice in check as well.

 Best Soft Golf Ball for High Handicappers: Callaway Supersoft